H1d3r/TymSpecial/README.md

 ## To Do:
 ---
+- [ ] Change memory permissions to RX from RWX
 - [ ] Implement module stomping
-- [ ] Add the option to compile to a DLL
 - [ ] Incorporate SigThief for signature cloning
-- [ ] Change memory permissions to RX from RWX
-- [ ] Debug anti-sandbox methods
 - [ ] Add unhooking of NTDLL
-- [ ] Get rid of netapi32.dll